Jc-42/get-current-song-modern/README.md

 - Whether the song info is shown in the pause menu and/or options menu
 - The color and position offset of the text in each menu

-If [Mod Menu](https://modrinth.com/mod/modmenu) is installed, these options are editable in-game.

 ## API

 This mod provides a resource-based method of getting information about the songs in Minecraft, such as name, composer, album, and track number.